ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ```

-Variables is now a 2D vector in which the first dimension identifies the variable, and the second dimension is just the variable's "stack".
-So instead of tracking frames of variables, I track variables of frames (???).
+This way, `variables` became a 2D vector in which the first dimension identifies the variable, and the second dimension is just the variable's "stack".
+So instead of tracking frames of variables, I track.... variables of frames?
+That's confusing, but I hope it makes some sense.
 Reminds me of column databases, where a table is not millions of rows broken apart into many cells for each field: The table has one big array for each of its fields, and each index into that field identifies a record.

 To access the variable `from`, one just needs to to `self.variables[0].last().unwrap()`, and new call frames just need to push new values onto the respective indices for each variable.
 When a stack frame ends, we need to pop the values that were used, therefore, the call frame tracks which variables were pushed: